Lindsey Vonn Slays On The Beach In Tiny Bikini To Celebrate Her 36th Birthday

-Lindsey Vonn is celebrating her birthday in style, putting on a tiny bikini and hitting the beach with some of her closest pals.
+Lindsey Vonn is celebrating her birthday in style, wearing a tiny bikini and hitting the beach with some of her closest pals.

-The former U.S. Olympic star took to Instagram to share some revealing pictures from the festivities surrounding her 36th birthday, showing her enjoying a day in the sun and water.
+The former Olympics star took to Instagram to share some revealing pictures from the festivities surrounding her 36th birthday, showing her enjoying a day in the sun and water.
 The series of pictures showed her wearing a revealing swimsuit as she posed on the sand.

 Wearing a pair of sunglasses, Vonn stood on a strip of sand surrounded by water as she posed for the camera.
 Other snaps showed her having a great time with a small group of friends, including a photo where she held two large lobsters.

 The post drew some viral attention, racking up more than 100,000 likes and attracting plenty of compliments and birthday wishes from her followers.
 One person suggested that she could be a Sports Illustrated swimsuit model.